strdr4605/strdr4605.github.io/README.md

 - [github.com/strdr4605](https://github.com/strdr4605)

 ## Personal Profile
-I study Computer Science in the last year of university.
+I study Computer Science and I'm expected to graduate in June 2019.
 I am passionate about IT.
 I am a team player and always aim for teamwork, code review, documentation, discussion whether it is a complex project or a project just for fun.
 Also, I like any events related to IT where I can discover something new and exchange my experience with people.
 My hobby is Hackathons, where I learned and still learn new professional and personal skills.

 ## Education
 - `01.10.2017–18.07.2018`
-  **University of Siegen**, *Germany (Erasmus exchange)*
+  **University of Siegen**, *Germany, Computer Science (Erasmus exchange)*
 - `01.09.2015–PRESENT`
-  **Technical University of Moldova**, *FCIM Software Engineering (FAF)*
+  **Technical University of Moldova**, *Computer Science*
 - `01.09.2012–16.06.2016`
   Diploma of Professional Studies (Technician) **Financial Banking College**, *Chisinau (Moldova), Speciality Informatics*